annahme/GettingAndCleaningData/README.md

     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."
 Please find more information about the analysis in the comments in the file itself

+summarydata.txt - file with the summarized data

+summarydata_info.txt  - Explanation to the columns in the summarydata.txt file